codeforkjeff/trello-cal-sync/README.md

 Here's what I wanted:

-- All my cards should be synced to a single calendar
+- All my cards, across all boards, should be synced to a single calendar
 - Only "to be completed" cards should show up in the calendar; completed cards should be removed to avoid clutter
-- What counts as "to be completed" and "completed" may vary, possibly across boards, in the future
+- What counts as "to be completed," "in progress," and "completed" may vary, possibly by board, in the future

 Though my requirements were very specific, this script is written to be highly customizable, so you can probably make it work to suit your own needs